 Enen no Shouboutai Season 2 release date confirmed for July 2020

-As of the last update, Kodansha, Funimation, David Production, or any company related to the production of the anime has not officially confirmed the exact Fire Force Season 2 release date.
+Advertisements for the anime in Japan have officially confirmed the exact Fire Force Season 2 release date.

 The time frame for the Enen no Shouboutai Season 2 premiere date is scheduled for July 2020, the summer 2020 anime season.